x-team/handbook/technicalities.md

 **We're here to support you, 24/7.**

-We have teams for marketing, vetting, business development, community and finance.
+We have teams for marketing, vetting, business development, community, and finance.

 Unsure of who to talk to on the core team for help?
 Start with your account manager \(the person who hired you\) and they will direct you to the right person.